hdelzein/ObjectDetectio_Project/README.md

 the data is as follow:

 ### Data Structure
-The data you will use for training, validation and testing is organized as follow:
+The structure of the data used for training, validation and testing is organized as follow:
 ```
 /home/workspace/data/waymo
     - training_and_validation - contains 97 files to train and validate your models